Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 This also means that if an assertion library were to adopt use of `@PowerAssert`, support for providing a diagram of the call-site would be seamless and transparent to the end user.
 All the end user would need to do is apply the compiler plugin to their project.
-If you are the user of such a project, you should reach out to the author and encourage them to provide feedback on this KEEP!
+If you are the user of such an assertion library, you should reach out to the author and encourage them to provide feedback on this KEEP!

 ## Declaration